RELAI-Network/futur-protocol/README.md

 # airstore-pallets
-Pallets for the  Decentralized App Store AIR Store
+Pallets for the  Decentralized App Store Futur Store